ex0-tekk/Diabolist-VR/Readme.md

 -
 [5d]
 ## Fine-Tuned Challange
-#### NOTE: DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
+#### DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
 Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but for the best experience you would set the multipliers progressively higher, for example I use: Easy: 100%, Medium: 125%, Hard: 150%, Very Hard: 200%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 75% Dmg Inflicted and 125% Dmg Taken, I also take followers on my adventures, you'll probably want to aswell.
 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)
 -
 [5e]
 ## RLE - SiC - Mihail Monsters
-#### NOTE: DVR uses several monster mods at its core: Rogue Like Encounters, (RLE) Skyrim Immersive Creatures (SiC), Scary Night Spawner, Creepy Zombies, and _some_ individual Mihail Monsters, additionally, Skyrim Underground has it's own set of monsters.
+#### DVR uses several monster mods at its core: Rogue Like Encounters, (RLE) Skyrim Immersive Creatures (SiC), Scary Night Spawner, Creepy Zombies, and _some_ individual Mihail Monsters, additionally, Skyrim Underground has it's own set of monsters.
 #### RLE provides 3 Combat modules to pick from and DVR uses the Clean Combat Module, which only alters the enemy combat styles, this module adds NO further difficulty, and it lets Fine-Tuned Challenge handle all base difficulty aspects.
 ### RLE Combat Features, Quoted From Nexus:
  - **RAID ADDS: Dragons (and many other creatures) now have mmo-style adds which spawn mid-fight, regular dragons get two or more dragonlings at 50% health, Alduin gets dragonlings at 50% and 2 or more Blackguards of Akatosh (black daedroths wielding daedric greatswords) at 25%.**